jswesner/covid_sd/README.md

 # Purpose

-To predict hospital bed needs, ICU needs, and ventilator needs in South Dakota due to COVID-19.
+To predict hospital bed needs in South Dakota due to COVID-19.

 # Updates